2010 Tonight Show conflict: Proposed changes

 News regarding Leno leaked to pop culture site FTV Live by the following morning, which was then picked up by national publications, including the Los Angeles Times and The New York Times.
 Gaspin scheduled an immediate meeting with Ross and O'Brien as soon as they arrived and explained the proposed changes.
+"I know how hard I worked for this", responded O'Brien.
+"It was promised to me.
+I had a shitty lead-in."
 Following the tense fifteen-minute meeting, O'Brien and Ross returned to the Tonight studio.
 TMZ reported on the story with a headline reading, "NBC Shakeup; Jay Leno Comes Out on Top."
 O'Brien called an emergency staff meeting and assured all that they had not been canceled and all would be fine.
+The TMZ story deeply bothered O'Brien owing to its timing soon after a story reporting The Jay Leno Show's cancellation, and he and Ross reasoned that they indeed were the last to be told of the changes.

 By the following morning, O'Brien and Ross determined that they would have to leave NBC, and O'Brien opened that night's show with, "We've got a great show for you tonight—I have no idea when it will air, but it's gonna be a great show."
-Polone viewed the move as a reactionary one by Zucker, concluding that he was acting in self-preservation, since NBCUniversal owner General Electric was in the process of negotiating the sale of a controlling interest in the company to cable operator Comcast.
+Polone viewed the move as a reactionary one by Zucker, concluding that he was acting in self-preservation, since network owner General Electric was in the process of negotiating the acquisition of NBC Universal by Comcast.
 When a story ran that night on The New York Times website that Fox had an "overt interest" in O'Brien and was not going along with the plan, Zucker reasoned that Polone was to blame.
 The situation became heated when Zucker placed a call to O'Brien's agent, Rick Rosen, inquiring on the story and demanding an immediate answer from the O'Brien camp.
 Gaspin spoke about the situation at a previously scheduled press conference that Sunday, noting that, "I obviously couldn't satisfy either with 100 percent of what they wanted.
 That's why I came up with this compromise."
 Zucker, upon hearing that O'Brien still did not take the proposal well, threatened Rosen, saying "I'm going to tell you right now that I can pay him or play him.
 I can ice you guys."
 On the following Monday's show, O'Brien continued jokes on the subject; responding to thunderous applause, he joked, "You keep that up, and this monologue won't start until 12:05."